Twins vs. White Sox Player Props Betting Odds

-The Minnesota Twins host the Chicago White Sox at Target Field on Saturday at 7:15 PM ET.
-Those looking to place a player prop wager can find odds for Carlos Correa, Luis Robert and others in this game.
+Player props are listed for Carlos Correa and Luis Robert, among others, when the Minnesota Twins host the Chicago White Sox at Target Field on Sunday at 2:10 PM ET.

 Bet on this matchup or its props with BetMGM!